 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Smoothies seem super healthy.
 How can you go wrong with so many fresh ingredients?
 But your smoothie may not be all that nutritious.
-Fruit and juice are high in calories, and ice has no nutritional value.
-Learn how to maximize the nutrients and minimize the calories in your smoothies below.

 This smoothie is filled with berry vanilla goodness as well as low-fat dairy and bananas.
 It’s smooth, creamy and sweet.
 Blend it up for breakfast to make your morning magical.
 Ingredients 8 oz. non-fat milk 1∕3 cup 1 percent fat cottage cheese ¼ unsweetened blueberries, frozen ¼ cup unsweetened blackberries, frozen ¼ cup red grapes, … Read More